| || |

 Open year round, the CDC serves the childcare needs of students, staff, faculty and community members.
 Childcare is available in full or half day blocks, and meals are provided.
-Children must be enrolled for a minimum of two half-days per week.
+We prefer that children be enrolled for a minimum of two half-days per week, as this benefits both the child and the staff in getting to know each other.
 Although the CDC operates at full capacity, students have top priority and every attempt is made to accommodate their needs.
-Some subsidy money is also available through federal grant funds and scholarships.
+Some subsidy money may also be available through federal grant funds.

 The CDC provides a safe and nurturing environment where children can trust their caregivers.
 The curriculum addresses the development of the physical, cognitive, social and emotional development of each child.
 We believe that children become independent learners by having flexible, open-ended equipment and materials easily accessible to them.
 In recognition of this, the program encourages active exploration and free choice in a richly equipped learning center environment.

 Young children are members of families, and the CDC recognizes that the family is the primary influence on the child's growth and development.
 The CDC considers each family's needs and desires for their children.
 Welcoming parents into the center and encouraging them to share their expertise with other children, staff and parents strengthens the center-family bond.